All Products

 Important

-Logical operators can only determine the logical relationship between different rules within the same group.
+Logical operators can determine only the logical relationship between different rules within the same group.

 Negates the condition judgment for the current group.

-4-Add condition group
+4 - Add condition group

 Important

-6-Condition judgment rule
+6 - Condition judgment rule

-Supports input of expressions and constants.
+Supports expressions and constants.

 Condition configuration example